 - 1. Does the bank allow for EFT payments to be made from a trust account to another bank account (including your office account)? - 2.
-Does the online banking platform allow for a unique reference number to be recorded by the law practice (i.e. a description field)? - 3.
+Does the online banking platform allow for a unique reference number to be recorded by the law practice onto the trust account bank statement (i.e. a description field)? - 3.
 What information will appear on the trust account bank statement for EFT payments? - 4.
-Which bank reference number (receipt, lodgement confirmation) appears on the trust account bank statement?
+Which bank reference number (law practice generated EFT reference number, bank receipt number, lodgment confirmation number) appears on the trust account bank statement?